THE WORD ON THE STREET

 Why is the Kingston market so tight?

-If you’re considering selling, now is the time.
 If you’re looking to buy, be patient.
 It might take a while!

 What does an Aging-in-Place Specialist do?

 A home can have significant influence on physical, social and financial well-being as homeowners age.
 The right home in the right location will keep you connected to your friends and community, its design will help prevent falls and accidents, and it can be maintained at a cost that fits your budget and preserves its value.